Tiago1Ribeiro/Tiago1Ribeiro/README.md

-👋 Hi!
-I'm @Tiago1Ribeiro, a machine learning specialist focusing on machine learning and AI innovation in digital experiences.
+👋 Hi, I'm @Tiago1Ribeiro — a Machine Learning Specialist dedicated to advancing AI innovation in digital experiences.

-🌱 My research background includes Music Emotion Recognition (MER) based on Lyrics, Computer Vision, Image Segmentation, and Representation Learning.
-I'm now applying this expertise to AI-driven UX/UI solutions, low-code platform optimisation, and emerging technologies for digital innovation.
+My background includes research in Music Emotion Recognition (MER) from lyrics, computer vision, image segmentation, and representation learning.
+I now focus on applying these techniques to AI-driven UX/UI, low-code platform optimization, and emerging technologies that enhance digital creativity and user engagement.

-🤝 I value interdisciplinary collaboration and am passionate about bridging AI research with real-world applications, particularly in creative digital experiences that integrate visual, audio, and interactive elements.
+I value interdisciplinary collaboration and aim to bridge academic AI research with practical applications in creative and interactive digital contexts.

-📩 For more information or potential collaborations, please reach out at tiago.r.ribeiro@gmail.com.
+For professional and organization-related work, see my secondary account: @tiagoribeiro-alt .
+For collaborations or inquiries: tiago.r.ribeiro@gmail.com